National Polytechnic Institutes (France)

 The National Polytechnic Institutes (Instituts Nationaux Polytechniques or INPs) in France are five consortiums of grandes écoles that offer engineering degrees.

 Description

-They were established in 1969.
-They are classed together with French universities by Article 24 of the law regarding the organization of higher education in France (law 84-52 of 26 January 1984, the loi Savary).
+The consortiums were established in 1969.
+They are classed with French universities by Article 24 of the Law regarding the Organization of Higher Education in France (law 84-52 of 26 January 1984, the loi Savary).
+However, the institutions are quite different from the public universities, both in their organization and in the fact that they have competitive admissions.

-However, they are quite different from the public universities, both in their organization and in the fact that they have competitive admissions.
+The group educates 1 in every 6 engineers in the country.

-Institutions
+Group

-The five institutions in the National Polytechnic Institutes are:
+The institutions in the National Polytechnic Institutes are: